 I was feeling so lonely in that one.
 That was in Spain, but pretty much everywhere there is the same problem.
 While piano players have their great Steinways, we bass players get whatever piece of dirty wood with the shape of a bass and four strings.

 The travel bass

 So, as I was saying I started to look for a travel bass.
-In the past I´ve tried baby basses and other experiments… not for me.
+In the past, I’ve tried baby basses and other experiments… not for me.
 And I make my living mostly out of playing concerts, so I want a good bass, I want to enjoy.
-I thought about the conversion of my bass in to travel bass, but still to heavy.
-Anyway this conversion is very common this days and probably a very good solution.
+I thought about the conversion of my bass into travel bass, but still too heavy.
+Anyway, this conversion is very common these days and probably a very good solution.

-I´ve been traveling with it ever since.
+I’ve been travelling with it ever since.
 I went from 40 kg. of the first flight case to 32 kg. of the second to 21 kg. of the Auray.
 I also bought the Morodian bag specially designed for the Fly Auray which is great for no plane concerts.
 This summer 2017 will be three years since I have it.
-I´ve played all kind of concerts with it, even Baroque.
+I’ve played all kind of concerts with it, even Baroque.
 Most of the concerts with amplification, others like the Baroque ones in acoustic.
-I´ve recorded with it.
+I’ve recorded with it.

 I hope that this post was helpful to somebody.